Zoomll/crankboy-app/README.md

   or the [latest unstable nightly build](https://github.com/CrankBoyHQ/crankboy-app/actions/workflows/nightly.yml).
 - Copy the pdx through the [Web sideload](https://play.date/account/sideload/) or USB.
 - Launch the app.
 - Connect Playdate to a computer, press and hold `LEFT` + `MENU` + `LOCK` at the same time in the home screen.
 Or go to `Settings > System > Reboot to Data Disk`.
-- Place the ROMs in the app data folder, the folder name depends on the sideload method.
+- Place the ROMs in the app data folder; the folder name depends on the sideload method.
     - For Web sideload: `/Data/user.*.app.crankboyhq.crankboy/games/`
     - For USB: `/Data/app.crankboyhq.crankboy/games/`
-- Filenames must end with `.gb` or `.gbc`
+- ROM filenames must end with `.gb` or `.gbc`
+- Cover art can be placed manually in the `covers/` directory.
+The file name should match that of the corresponding ROM except for the file extension, which should be one of `.png`, `.jpg`, or `.bmp`.
+The resolution should be 240x240 pixels.
+CrankBoy will automatically convert the image to a Playdate-format `.pdi` image the next time it is launched.

 ## Contributions